 Enchanting model trains zip through a display of 150 landmarks, each re-created with bark, leaves, and other natural materials—all under the twinkling glow of the Enid A. Haupt Conservatory.
 Marvel at G-scale locomotives humming along among familiar sights such as the Brooklyn Bridge, Statue of Liberty, and Rockefeller Center—surprising at every turn—on nearly a half-mile of track.
 This year’s exhibition features 3,000 square feet of additional exhibition space, making room for dozens of new trains, bridges, and tracks; a captivating short film of the show's behind-the-scenes magic; and a stunning multisensory finale of light and sound.

-Explore a winter wonderland across our 250 acres with special tours, musical performances, and activities for kids, plus take care of your gift list at NYBG Shop and stop for a bite at one of our exciting new dining venues.
+Explore a winter wonderland across our 250 acres with special tours, musical performances, and Evergreen Express activities for kids in the Adventure Garden, plus take care of your gift list at NYBG Shop and stop for a bite at one of our exciting new dining venues.
 Don’t miss this one-of-a-kind holiday outing!

 Describes medicinal properties of several featured plants

 Story by Dr. Sapna Parikh, health news reporter for New York's ABC affiliate

 Explores the historic and modern links between medicine and botany

 Dr. Michael Balick comments on 12 exotic healing plants